 Visiting the Tessé Museum

-Tessé Museum
+Musée Tessé

 2 avenue de Paderborn, Le Mans

-open from Tuesday to Sunday
+open Tuesday to Sunday

-free and open admission for all
+free admission for everyone

 _

-Visiting the Roman baths
+Visit the Roman baths

 Roman baths